 Rise in Investments

-The relationship between cost and investment is inverse.
-More investment will always be drawn to a lower cost.
+A lower cost will always draw more investment.
 Businesses from all over the world select their operating regions based on easy operations and low production costs.
 This lets them offer high-quality items at low prices and enter worldwide markets.

 -